-Quickstart: Create an Azure SQL Database with ledger enabled
+Quickstart: Create a database in Azure SQL Database with ledger enabled

 APPLIES TO: Azure SQL Database